nvanva/RuShiftEval/README.md

-# Lexical Semantic Change Detection for the Russian language by the DeepMistake team.
+# Lexical Semantic Change Detection (LSCD) for the Russian language by the DeepMistake team.

 This repository contains code to reproduce the best results from the paper: